 Kru Max is young but technical.
 Kru Sod handles clinch.

-Focus here is on discipline, body mechanics, balance.
+Focus here is on discipline, body mechanics, balance, and developing a strong fighting style through technique.

 Private pro program: 60,000 baht for 30 hours.
 For serious folks only.